Courses for Child and Youth Care (with Addictions) Support Worker in St. John’s

 Two Field Placement Practicums: 6 + 8 weeks

-You could enjoy a rewarding career as a youth worker, family support worker or child/youth care worker.
-Work settings include treatment centers, group homes, youth centres, family support programs, community based and foster care programs and schools.
-Many facilities operate 24/7 and shift work is common in these environments.
+Work settings include treatment centers, group homes, youth centres, family support programs, community-based and foster care programs and schools.
+Many facilities operate 24/7, and shift work is common in these environments.

 Graduates of the Child and Youth Care with Addictions Support Worker program who wish to continue to pursue Yorkville University’s BBA degree can complete all required courses online.